JJU115/JPlay-NesEmulator/README.md

 This amounts to ~1412 different games.

+## Dependencies
+JPlay makes use of and requires SDL2.0 to run

 ## Usage
 If you only want to run the program then all you need is the NES.exe file and your .nes file.<br>
 ```
-//The file needs to be a single argument so wrap it in double quotes if is has spaces
+//The file needs to be a single argument so wrap it in double quotes if it has spaces
 $ NES <.nes file>
 ```

-You can compile it yourself with the makefile and mingw32-make on Windows:<br>
+You can compile it yourself with the makefile and mingw32-make on Windows.